fsg-technology/awesome/workflow/git.md

 # Git

-If the branched PR you are working on is already reviewed and successfully merged into ``master`` branch, the best practice to follow is to delate said branch.
+If the branched PR you are working on is already reviewed and successfully merged into ``master`` branch, the best practice to follow is to delete said branch.